 Using the Fraud Scanner tool, we carried out a study that provides an overview of what fraud looks like in different app categories and regions of the world.
 If you look at these data before launching your ad campaigns, you will know what to expect from a specific platform and how to better prevent fraudulent actions.

-We studied fraud in apps of our customers and partners globally throughout 2021.
+We studied fraud in the apps of our customers and partners globally throughout 2021.

 Over 800 million